AntonioND/umod-player/readme.rst

 - Dave Murphy (WinterMute) and others for devkitPro, devkitARM and libgba.
 - Martin Korth (Nocash) for no$gba and GBATEK.
 - Vicki Pfau (endrift) for mGBA.
+- The Mod Archive for an endless collection of songs.
+- Nightbeat, for some of the songs I've used to test this player with.

 .. _devkitPro: https://devkitpro.org/